How to Get a Home Business License

 - Sales tax permit.
 If you're selling tangible goods (items you can hold in your hand) and your state collects sales tax, you'll need to obtain a sales tax permit through your state's tax comptroller or tax office.
 You can probably apply and submit sales tax you collect from customers online.

-- Federal Employer ID Number (FEIN).
-An FEIN is like a social security number for a business.
+- Federal Employer Identification Number (EIN).
+An EIN is like a social security number for a business.
 It is free and can be obtained online.
 Sole proprietorships don't need one, but it's recommended so you don't have to use your social security number for business purposes (i.e. to fill out W-9 if you're a freelancer or doing contract work).
-LLCs and other business structures, especially if you have employees, require an FEIN.
+LLCs and other business structures, especially if you have employees, require an EIN.

 - Health Department Permit.
 If you sell food that you create in your home or run a home-based catering business, you may need a health department permit and be required to adhere to a set of rules, such as storing ingredients for home and business separately.

-- VAT tax for EU sales.
-If you sell goods to EU consumers, you might be required to pay a VAT tax.
+- VAT for international sales.
+If you sell goods to consumers outside the US, you might be required to pay value-added tax, or VAT.
 If you don't want the hassle, use a payment provider that collects and pays it for you, such as Amazon or ClickBank.